-The Department of African Studies and Anthropology has almost 50 years’ experience and expertise in supporting students from all over the world… including Africa.
+The Department of African Studies and Anthropology has over 50 years’ experience and expertise in supporting students from all over the world, including Africa.

 We integrate cutting-edge and world-leading research on Africa with distinctive inter-disciplinary teaching at the undergraduate